muchdogesec/history4feed/README.md

 * `WAYBACK_SLEEP_SECONDS`: This is useful when a large amount of posts are returned.
 This sets the time between each request to get the full text of the article to reduce servers blocking robotic requests.
 * `REQUEST_RETRY_COUNT`: This is useful when a large amount of posts are returned.
 This sets the number of retries when a non-200 response is returned.

+#### A note on Django and Postgres secrets

+Note, if you intend on using this for testing, you can leave the variables in the `.env` as is.
+However, these need to be changed in a production install for security.

 #### Backfill logic settings